-You can if the separation or divorce is amicable.
-The Separation Guide Q&A will help you and your partner determine some of these key factors around amicability.
+It’s possible to stay on good terms when you separate if your separation or divorce is amicable.
+The Separation Guide Q&A will help you and your partner determine some key factors around amicability.

-Is there enough goodwill and trust so we will be honest with each other through the process?
+An amicable separation doesn’t mean that you and your ex-partner need to remain close or even on friendly terms.
+It does mean that you’re both interested in an outcome that’s fair and that there’s enough goodwill and trust between you for you to be honest with each other through the process.
 This especially applies to full disclosure of all of the assets and liabilities to be divided.

-If the answer is yes then separation is simpler, less expensive and less emotionally draining.
+If this sounds like you, then your separation can be simpler, less expensive and less emotionally draining.

 An amicable separation takes you down a more pleasant path.
-No need for long expensive court battles, no need to instruct lawyers to be aggressive and demanding, less cost, less angst and easier for everyone.
+There’s no need for long expensive court battles, no need to instruct lawyers to be aggressive and demanding, less cost, less angst and easier for everyone.
 If you feel like you can separate on good terms then the separation becomes a guided negotiation.
-What we call guided separation.
+What we call Guided Separation.

-Where a good faith negotiation becomes a more bitter confrontation.
-This tends to happen when the information is not shared or when there is bitterness in the nature of the breakup.
+Animosity between the parties takes you down a different road where a good faith negotiation becomes a more bitter confrontation.
+This tends to happen when information is not shared or when there is bitterness in the nature of the breakup.

 And so, start the Q&A now to find out the best path for you.